Custom Website Design

-Your custom designed website will be found by on-line searches because of thorough Search Engine Optimization.
+Your website will be found by on-line searches because of thorough Search Engine Optimization.
 SEO involves refining the website so its pleasing to search engines like Google, Bing and others.
 WEBstudio47 employs Yoast SEO plugin modules to systematically audit your website so no detail is missed.
 This helps get higher rankings in searches.

-Your custom designed website will look great on all devices; desktops, notebooks, tablets, and smartphones.
+Your website will look great on all devices; desktops, notebooks, tablets, and smartphones.
 An increasing proportion of search traffic is conducted on mobile devices so it’s important that websites render properly on all devices.
 Custom Website Designs by WEBstudio47 accomplish this through Responsive Design.

-Your custom designed website will engage potential customers to linger and more likely respond to your invitation.
+Your website will engage potential customers to linger and more likely respond to your invitation.
 WEBstudio47 employs the Divi Theme; it’s the most comprehensive and flexible tool for building WordPress websites.
 The results are stunning and beautiful websites that your audience is bound to find engaging.

 Managed WordPress Hosting